nwisbeta/github.io/pages/app_design/standard-features.md

 In-app notifications - see [Pop Ups](/popups.html) - should prevent the user from doing other things until they take action (iOS Human Interface Guidelines).

 Important or critical feed items must appear at the top of the feed until acknowledged by the user.
-After the user acknowledges a feed item, it must appear as a past feed item, with a different colour background, to differentiate it from unread feed items
+After the user acknowledges a feed item, it must appear as a past feed item, with a different colour background, to differentiate it from unread feed items.

 The feed display must show a one-month history of feed items, loading 10 items at a time.